Challenges of implementing technology in schools

-The 21st century continues to change at a rate faster than we can imagine.
-The immersive media has created learning communities that communicate and collaborate across the globe.
+The 21st century continues to change faster than we can imagine.
+The immersive media have created learning communities that communicate and collaborate across the globe.
 The world has become highly interconnected and complex.
-Internet with its enormous learning resources feeds the hunger for knowledge.
-What remains to be checked is – “Are we ready for the change?”
-The answer seems to be a big “No.”
+The internet, with its enormous learning resources, feeds people’s hunger for knowledge.
+What remains to be checked is – “Can we use this new-age information repository to teach school students?”
+Needless to say, there are several challenges to implementing technology in schools.

 The challenges of implementing technology can be broadly classified into: